English Idioms (Sayings)Written by Scott Dreyer

 Meaning: to wear fancy, expensive clothes

 Origin: The Ritz Hotel in London is a well-known symbol of wealth and high-living.
 Songwriter Irving Berlin wrote the song "Puttin' on the Ritz" in 1927, (during the Roaring 20's), and a movie by this name featured dancer Fred Astair.
-Hear the song and see Astair in this video.
+Hear the song and see Astaire in this video.

 1. If you attend the big gala Saturday night, you'll see lots of the wealthiest people in our city putting on the ritz.